ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 4. name_suffix = (optional) A string to inject a suffix into all resource names - This variable also makes names follow a naming standard: <Identifier, either "hub" or "spoke">\-\<name_suffix>\-\<resource abbreviation>

 5. env_name = (optional) A string defining an environment name to inject into all resource names.
 OBS.
-Using this variable requires both either "name_prefix" OR "name_suffix" AND "customer_name" To be provided as well
+Using this variable requires both either "name_prefix" OR "name_suffix" AND "project_name" To be provided as well

 6. dns_servers = (optional) A list of strings defining DNS server IP  to set for ALL vnets in the typology (overwrites ANY lower set DNS servers)